Disty0/sdnq/README.md

 from sdnq.optim import Adafactor, AdamW, CAME, Lion, Muon optimizer = AdamW(
     parameters,
-    bf16_stochastic_round=False, # for BF16 weights.
+    use_stochastic_rounding=False, # for BF16 or FP16 weights.
 Do not enable this with static quantized weights use_quantized_buffers=True,
     quantized_buffers_dtype="uint8",
     quantized_buffers_group_size=32,